 The Board understands its responsibility to provide a balanced and understandable assessment of the Company's performance, position and progress.
-The Board updates shareholders on the operations and financial position of the company through half-yearly and full year announcements as well as timely announcements of other matters as prescribed by the relevant rules and regulations.
+The Board updates shareholders on the operations and financial position of the company through half-yearly and full year announcements as well as timely announcements of other matters on the SGXNET as prescribed by the relevant rules and regulations.